nycresistor/space-automation/README.md

 Node-RED listens for the messages and updates the UI, and it sends out control messages in response to button presses on the UI.

+The flows in the pallette are all stored as a json file: `/home/pi/.node-red/flows_raspberrypi.json`.
+A recent (hopefully the most recent) working copy is checked into this repo.

 ## Starting and Stopping the Services

 Everything is set up to start up automatically when the Pi boots, so if things are borked it's always fine to just reboot the Pi.